brycelang/liri-node-app/README.md

 ## Key Features

-* IRI is a command line node app that takes in parameters and returns data based on one of four commands:
+* LIRI is a command line node app that takes in parameters and returns data based on one of four commands:
   - movie
   - spotify
   - do-it